College of Education

 - higher education leadership,

-- interdisciplinary STEM education, and
+- interdisciplinary STEM education,

 Some financial assistance to support graduate study is available, including federal traineeships, assistantships, and Wichita State University fellowships.
 Full-standing status is required to receive financial assistance.